Chinese creation myths: Nüwa

 The Yellow Emperor produced yin and yang.
 Shang Pian produced ears and eyes; Sang Lin produced shoulders and arms.
 Nüwa used these to carry out the seventy transformations?

 Shang Pian (上駢) and Sang Lin (桑林) are obscure mythic divinities.
-The commentary of Xu Shen written around AD 100 says "seventy transformations" refers to Nuwa's power to create everything in the world.
+The commentary of Xu Shen written around 100 CE says "seventy transformations" refers to Nuwa's power to create everything in the world.

 The Fengsu Tongyi ("Common Meanings in Customs"), written by Ying Shao around AD 195, describes Han-era beliefs about the primeval goddess.

 People say that when Heaven and earth opened and unfolded, humankind did not yet exist, Nü Kua kneaded yellow earth and fashioned human beings.
 Though she worked feverishly, she did not have enough strength to finish her task, so she drew her cord in a furrow through the mud and lifted it out to make human beings.
 That is why rich aristocrats are the human beings made from yellow earth, while ordinary poor commoners are the human beings made from the cord's furrow.
 (Note: Feng-su T'ung-yi, cited in Birrell.)

 Birrell identifies two worldwide mythic motifs in Ying Shao's account.
 Myths commonly say the first humans were created from clay, dirt, soil, or bone; Nüwa used mud and loess.
 Myths widely refer to social stratification; Nüwa created the rich from loess and the poor from mud.
 In contrast, the builder's cord motif is uniquely Chinese and iconographic of the Goddess.
 In Han iconography, Nüwa sometimes holds a builder's compass.

 The 9th-century Duyi Zhi (獨異志, "A Treatise on Extraordinary Things") by Li Rong records a later tradition that Nüwa and her brother Fuxi were the first humans.
 In this version, the goddess has been demoted from "primal creatrix to a mortal subservient to God in Heaven" and a "lowly female subservient to the male, in the traditional manner of marital relations."

 Long ago, when the world first began, there were two people, Nü Kua and her older brother.
 They lived on Mount K'un-lun.
 And there were not yet any ordinary people in the world.
 They talked about becoming husband and wife, but they felt ashamed.
 So the brother at once went with his sister up Mount K'un-lun and made this prayer: "Oh Heaven, if Thou wouldst send us two forth as man and wife, then make all the misty vapor gather.
 If not, then make all the misty vapor disperse."
 At this, the misty vapor immediately gathered.
 When the sister became intimate with her brother, they plaited some grass to make a fan to screen their faces.
 Even today, when a man takes a wife, they hold a fan, which is a symbol of what happened long ago.